lawsocsg/lawsoc-clinic-manual/docs/property.md

 Buyers can apply for a HDB loan if they and/or their essential occupiers\*:

 -   Have at least one buyer who is a Singapore Citizen
 -   Have average gross monthly household income not exceeding:

-    a. $10,000 for families
+    > a.  \$10,000 for families

-    b. $15,000 for extended families
+    > b.  \$15,000 for extended families
+    >

-    c. $5,000 for singles buying a 5-room or smaller resale flat or 2-room new flat in a non-mature estate under the Single Singapore Citizen scheme
+    > c\. \$5,000 for singles buying a 5-room or smaller resale flat or 2-room
+    > new flat in a non-mature estate under the Single Singapore Citizen
+    > scheme
+    >

-    (Note that if the applicants and occupiers are unemployed for fewer than 3 months, the average income will be computed based on the number of actual months worked)
+    > (Note that if the applicants and occupiers are unemployed for
+    > fewer than 3 months, the average income will be computed based on
+    > the number of actual months worked)
+    >

-    **AND** submit HDB Loan Eligibility (HLE) applications for the purchase of new flats, purchase of resale flats, and transfer of flat ownership (refer to the HDB InfoWEB page for more details on this)
+    > **AND** submit HDB Loan Eligibility (HLE) applications for the
+    > purchase of new flats, purchase of resale flats, and transfer of
+    > flat ownership (refer to the HDB InfoWEB page for more details on
+    > this)

 -   Have not previously taken two or more HDB concessionary interest rate loans;
 -   Do not own any private residential property in Singapore or overseas, which includes Housing and Urban Development Company (HUDC) flats and Executive Condominiums (ECs)
 -   Have not disposed of any private residential property (includes HUDCs and ECs) within 30 months before the date of application for HLE and have never taken any HDB concessionary interest rate loan
 -   Do not own more than one market / hawker stalls or commercial / industrial property in Singapore or overseas

 \*Essential occupiers are family members who are required to be listed in the Application Form in order to form a family nucleus so that the